Shared Storage API demo

 How to run the demo

-To run the URL selection demo, follow the instructions for enabling the Privacy Sandbox Ads APIs experiment flag at chrome://flags/#privacy-sandbox-ads-apis and chrome://flags/#privacy-sandbox-enrollment-overrides, using the following value for the latter: https://shared-storage-demo-content-producer.web.app,https://shared-storage-demo-publisher-a.web.app
+To run the URL selection demo, enable the Privacy Sandbox experiment flag chrome://flags/#privacy-sandbox-enrollment-overrides, and add the below URLs to the allowlist:

 Common use cases